 #6 – The Palace of Holyroodhouse – A great place to see in Edinburgh if you love architecture

 Why it’s so awesome: When you visit Scotland, you want to see castles.
 Stories about the kings and queens of old of this country are ubiquitous in almost every culture and they’re a big part of why people travel to Scotland.
 This palace is one of the most stunning in the country, and you can even have a look at the inside as well!

 What to do there: This palace is well worth seeing.
 Make sure you check out the opening times so that you have the chance to explore the parts of the palace that are open to the public.
+If possible, grab your tickets online so you don’t have to wait in line.
 And when you’re done, stop by the gift shop for a souvenir of your brush with royalty.